 While it is a rare occurrence, it is possible to die from a single night of MDMA use.
-Large doses of MDMA can affect your body’s ability to regulate its own temperature.2 Taking too much MDMA can lead to a spike in body temperature, which has the potential to exacerbate muscle brakdown (rhabdomyolysis) and may be additionally associated with kidney, heart, and other organ failure, and in rare cases, even death.1,2
+Large doses of MDMA can affect your body’s ability to regulate its own temperature.2 Taking too much MDMA can lead to a spike in body temperature, which has the potential to exacerbate muscle breakdown (rhabdomyolysis) and may be additionally associated with kidney, heart, and other organ failure and, in rare cases, even death.1,2

-Most deaths related to MDMA do not occur from an overdose on the drug itself, but from a result of heatstroke after dancing all night with no water and becoming severely dehydrated.2
+Most deaths related to MDMA do not occur from an overdose on the drug itself, but as a result of heatstroke after dancing all night with no water and becoming severely dehydrated.2

 How to Get Help for MDMA Addiction